-Watch as Andrea speaks with Matrescence about SimpliFed and the current baby formula shortage in the United States, or read the full transcript of our conversation below.
+Andrea speaks with us about SimpliFed and the current baby formula shortage in the United States.

 Matrescence: You’re a mom and the Founder of SimpliFed.
 Can you please expand on how your own motherhood experience influenced the start of your business?